 During the reporting period a formal evaluation of the Board and its members was not carried out however the composition of the Board, its suitability to carry out the Company's objectives and remuneration levels are reviewed on an as required basis.
-For example, during the 2015 financial year market conditions dictated the oil and gas environment prompting companies to review expenditures in order to preserve cash balances.
-As such, Pancontinental reduced Executive Director salaries by \$435,000 per annum to adapt to market circumstances.
+For example, in recent years market conditions have dictated the oil and gas environment prompting companies to review expenditures in order to preserve cash balances.
+As such, Pancontinental reduced Executive Director salaries by \$345,000 per annum in the 2016 financial year to adapt to market circumstances.
+In addition, this 2017 financial year Executive Director salaries were further reduced by \$128,125.
 Although the instability in the oil and gas industry is not attributable to the Directors it does show the willingness of the Board to put requisite measures in place when industry settings change.